Padded, comfortable seat

 You’ll get some padding on the fabric (also not waterproof and can get waterlogged), but at a third of the price.
 This Phi Villa offering is also a bit wider than the Lafuma chair, though it’s also a tad heavier if you intend to take the chair on the road.

-- Product Name Air Comfort Zero Gravity Chair
+- Product Name Futura Air Comfort Zero Gravity Recliner

 - Product Brand Lafuma

 - MPN LFM3120-6893

 - Product Dimensions 29.95 x 44.49 x 32.68 in.